Physics you can

 ↗Turing Patterns: How Chemistry Paints Biology

-An introduction to reaction-diffusion systems and Turing patterns, explaining how simple math creates complex biological shapes for high schoolers.
+An introduction to reaction-diffusion systems and Turing patterns, explaining how simple math creates complex biological shapes, explained for high schoolers.

 ↗The Harmonic Oscillator